Dating as a Single Parent

-“For the first year, after my husband’s death, I tried to focus on what my children needed.
+“For the first year after my husband’s death, I tried to focus on what my children needed.
 Plus, I needed time to grieve and heal.
 I relied on family and close friends for support and encouragement.
 It wasn’t until almost a year had passed that I even considered the idea of another man in my life.
-I prayed that God would send me someone who would be interested in me and my boys, which was no small request!”
+I prayed for someone who would be interested in me and my boys, which was no small request!”

 “During the time I was dating there were some pretty awkward moments that I can laugh about now.
 For example, my two other boys were so young, it was hard for them to understand anything more than I was looking for a new daddy.
 As we were moving into our new home, a neighborhood high school guy came by to welcome us.
 One of the boys greeted him at the door by asking, ‘Are you going to be my new daddy?’”

-- Have you given thought to what you are looking for in a date? -Dating can be complicated for a single parent.
-Just finding the time to date, not to mention childcare can be a real challenge.
+- Have you given thought to what you are looking for in a date?
+Dating can be complicated for a single parent.
+Just finding the time to date, not to mention childcare, can be a real challenge.
 Make sure the person is worth your time and energy.

-“I think being a single parent is one of the hardest things I have ever had to do,” said Mrs. Morris.
+“I think being a single parent is one of the hardest things I have ever had to do,” Morris says.
 “It is a pretty vulnerable place to be.
 You really need good, solid friends who can be a support while you are going through this awkward dating thing.
 Solid relationships are key.
 When we have to go through very difficult times, it helps to have one person we can share the hard things with.
 Sometimes that is what can help us get through the best.”

 Morris met her current husband, Jay, in January of 1994.
 Their first date was in February.
 By June, Morris knew she had found her man.
 They married in October and a year and a half later, Jay Morris adopted the three boys.

 For more insight on parenting, download our E-book, “10 Tips for Blended Families.”
 Download Here